 Take some time to review the following sources we recommend as being especially helpful to students and families:

-SCOIR: Coming soon to VES, this platform “redefines the approach to college search and connects students, parents, counselors, and colleges for an improved admissions process.”
-The Class of 2021 will receive their SCOIR login information in January, and parents will get their login information soon thereafter.
+SCOIR: This platform, available beginning with the Class of 2021, “redefines the approach to college search and connects students, parents, counselors, and colleges for an improved admissions process.”

 College Kickstart: We are so excited to begin using College Kickstart with our Class of 2021, as it works with school- and student-specific data to “help create a well-balanced list of colleges, one that's grounded in current admissions data and tailored to each student’s academic profile.”